-Trump Sanctions Iran’s Supreme Leader in Provocative Move
+Trump sanctions Iran’s supreme leader in provocative move

 “It will have an effect because it will annoy the Iranians and make negotiations hard to pull off if the supreme leader is sanctioned,” said Brian O’Toole, a senior fellow at the Atlantic Council who previously worked in the U.S. Treasury Department’s sanctions unit.

-The U.S. already has sanctioned more than 80% of Iran’s economy, according to Secretary of State Michael Pompeo.
-He’s en route to Saudi Arabia and the United Arab Emirates to rally a front against Iran.
+The U.S. already has sanctioned more than 80% of Iran’s economy, according to Secretary of State Michael Pompeo, who visited Saudi Arabia and the United Arab Emirates to rally a front against Iran.

+Trump has coupled his “maximum pressure” campaign of sanctions with invitations to sit down with Iranian leaders.
+In an interview that aired Sunday on NBC’s “Meet the Press,” the president said that he thinks Iranian leaders want to negotiate and he’s willing to talk with no preconditions except that the outcome must be Iran acquiring no nuclear weapons.

+At the United Nations on Monday, Iran’s Ambassador Majid Takht Ravanchi ruled out one-on-one talks with the U.S., urging Secretary-General Antonio Guterres to help organize regional talks instead.
+“You cannot start dialogue with someone who is threatening you, who is intimidating you,” Ravanchi told reporters.

-Khamenei, who was initially elected president of the nascent republic in 1981, has “possessions” worth an estimated at $200 billion, according to a Facebook post by the U.S. embassy in Baghdad in April.
-He is backed by the Islamic Revolutionary Guard Corps and has survived an assassination attempt and frontline combat.
+Khamenei, who was initially elected president of the nascent republic in 1981, has “possessions” valued at an estimated at $200 billion, according to a Facebook post by the U.S. embassy in Baghdad in April.
+He’s backed by the Islamic Revolutionary Guard Corps and has survived an assassination attempt and front-line combat.

 The U.S. Treasury Department said Monday those sanctioned also include eight officials of the Guard Corps who supervised “malicious regional activities,” including its ballistic missile program and “harassment and sabotage” of commercial ships in international waters.